Click the links below for help with drug and alcohol addiction in Cambridgeshire

 Do I Really Need Help?

-Many people struggling with addiction still perform high-responsibility roles.
+Many people in Cambridgeshire struggling with addiction still perform high-responsibility roles.
 This could be in terms of their career or perhaps in family life.
 Although you may be able to maintain aspects of your lifestyle, you can still struggle with severe substance abuse issues.

 This is often known as being ‘high-functioning’ and can mean you are living a double life.